11Hayden/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line - to duplicate the last line of the file iacta 10-no_more_js - to delete all js files and its sub directories 11-directories - to count number of directories and subdirectories in current directories
+9-duplicate_last_line - to duplicate the last line of the file iacta 10-no_more_js - to delete all js files and its sub directories 11-directories - to count number of directories and subdirectories in current directories 12-newest_files - to display the 10 new files in pwd